dele454/medium/README.md

-# medium
+# Medium

-This repo contains the code for the Medium articles I have authored.
+This repo contains the code for all Medium articles I authour.